jbock-java/jbock/README.md

 * A number of standard classes and primitives are supported out of the box.
 See [here](https://github.com/h908714124/jbock-docgen/blob/master/src/main/java/com/example/helloworld/JbockAllTypes.java).
-* Any non-private enum is supported.
+* Any non-private enum is supported out of the box.
+Note, by default this uses the enum's `valueOf` method, so only the precise enum constant names are understood.
-* A custom mapper can be written for most types that are not supported by default.
+* A custom mapper can be used for any non-primitive "simple" (no typevars) type.

 #### Custom mappers

-Let `X` be a class or interface.
+Let `X` be a class or interface, with no declared type variables.
 A <em>mapper class</em> for `X` is any class that implements `Function<String, X>`.

 Here's a mapper for `Integer`:

 ````java
 import java.math.BigInteger;